davidrhoden/davidrhoden-basic-netlify/timeline/stacks/stacks-tshirt-whiteboard-guy.md

 ---
 title: Our band had just started recording when the stay-at-home order came.
 date: 2020-04-04T06:00:00.000Z
-excerpt: We're recording at our drummer's house.
-He's stuck living with all of me and Andrew's gear for a while.
+excerpt: We’re recording at our drummer’s house.
+He’s stuck living with all of me and Andrew’s gear for a while.
 category: sketchbook
 image: /static/img/sketchbook/stacks-tshirt-whiteboard-guy.jpg
 tags: